lineCode/WrapAL/doc/doc.md

 ### Audio Group
-in WrapAL, clip was grouped in "Group", like "BGM" group, "BGS" group, "SE" group, etc. a group could set volume(or other operator) to affect all clip under this group. if a clip created with `''` or `nullptr` group, the group of this clip is `TOPLEVEL`, this group could do some operation to **affect all clip**.
+in WrapAL, clip was grouped in "Group", like "BGM" group, "BGS" group, "SE" group, etc. a group could set volume(or other operation) to affect all clip under this group. if a clip created with `''` or `nullptr` group, the group of this clip is `TOPLEVEL`, this group could do some operation to **affect all clip**.

 ### CALAudioEngine
-core management class in WrapAL, see [CALAudioEngine.md](/CALAudioEngine.md)
+core management class in WrapAL, see [CALAudioEngine.md](./CALAudioEngine.md)

 ### IALConfigure
-in `WrapAL::CALAudioEngine::Initialize`, yeah, you use `AudioEngine.Initialize()` in easy way, but, IALConfigure provided some **Configure**, you may implement it. more detail see [IALConfigure.md](/CALAudioEngine.md)
+in `WrapAL::CALAudioEngine::Initialize`, yeah, you use `AudioEngine.Initialize()` in easy way, but, IALConfigure provided some **Configure**, you may implement it. more detail see [IALConfigure.md](./CALAudioEngine.md)